Statement of Faith

 A. The goal of the Church is to make disciples of all nations and to present the saints complete in Christ.

-C. Church policy is a balance between congregation and Eldership authority, emphasizing the final authority of the church leadership.
+C. Church policy is a balance between congregation participation and Eldership authority.

 D. It is essential to the life of the Church that scriptural patterns of discipline be practiced and that oversight for Church discipline, individual and corporate, be exercised by the leadership of the Church.